aplade/aplade.github.io/_posts/2016-10-02-price-yield-conversion.md

 Which rounded to 5 decimal places is the exact value calculated by the Bloomberg YAS screen.

-For convenience we provide below the computation for each coupon period.
+For convenience, we provide below the computation for each coupon period.

 | Date     | Payment | T (years)    | Discount Factor | Present Value  |
 |----------|---------|--------------|-----------------|----------------|